Luxembourg national football team: History

 After their last Olympic tournament in 1952, the national team also started playing in qualifying groups for UEFA European Championships, but could not reach the major European tournament end stages.
-The only time that the team was close to qualify was for a European or World Championship was for the Euro 1964.
+The only time that the team was close to qualifying for a European or World Championship was for the Euro 1964.
 In the first qualification round, they defeated the Netherlands with a score of 3–2 on aggregate after two matches.
-A Dutch newspaper commented this stunt after the second match with "David Luxembourg won with 2–1 [against Goliath Netherlands]".
+A Dutch newspaper called the shock after the second match "David Luxembourg beat Goliath Netherlands 2-1".
 In the round of eight, Luxembourg and Denmark fought for a spot in the final tournament.
 The winner was decided after three matches; Denmark was the winner with a total aggregate score of 6–5.

 When the national team does win a competitive match, they are often celebrated by national media and fans, as was the case after a 2–1 win against Switzerland in 2008.

 On 3 September 2017, Luxembourg faced France in a goalless draw at Stadium Municipal in Toulouse, France.
 It was the first time France had failed to win against Luxembourg since 1914, when Luxembourg won, 5–4.
 On 10 November 2017, Luxembourg defeated Hungary 2–1 in a friendly victory.

 On 28 March 2021, Luxembourg beat the Republic of Ireland in a 2022 FIFA World Cup qualification match with a goal from Gerson Rodrigues in the 85th minute.
 In 2023, Luxembourg achieved some of their best results in European Championship qualifying, finishing third in their group (of six teams) and qualifying for a play-off for a finals berth, but they lost 2–0 against Georgia.
 Rodrigues also became the top goalscorer in the history of the national team, surpassing the 16-goal tally by Léon Mart, by scoring five goals during the qualifying process, a record for a Luxembourgian footballer.

 On 22 March 2025, Luxembourg showed improvement with a convincing victory against Sweden in a friendly match.